surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 **make sure you define JAVA_HOME environment variable! build will complain!**

-now in a perfect world, or you're building latest, you're done.
-But we're not doing that and the world is nowhere near perfect, it's just too flawed.
+now in a perfect world- or you're building latest, you're done.

+But we're not doing that- and the world is nowhere near perfect, it's just too flawed.

-install either ``java-8-openjdk`` or ``java-7-openjdk`` and make sure to complain that you're using java7 or java8 in 2020s.
+Install either ``java-8-openjdk`` or ``java-7-openjdk`` and make sure to complain that you're using java7 or java8 in 2020s.
 I know.
 It's unbelievable.

-familarize yourself with [archlinux-java](https://wiki.archlinux.org/index.php/Java) too.
+Familarize yourself with [archlinux-java](https://wiki.archlinux.org/index.php/Java) too.

 ### Because Everything _MUST_ be python2.... right?

 Every build script seems to be assuming that the command ``python`` would return python2, arch doesn't do that.

-either create a directory you can use as a PATH, then create a symlink of python2 named "python" to that directory, and then making sure it runs python2 all the time:
+Either create a directory you can use as a PATH, then create a symlink of python2 named "python" to that directory, and then making sure it runs python2 all the time:

 ``ln -s /usr/bin/python2 ~/android-path/python``

-or you can do yourself a favor and run these two commands below before building; and never have to worry about it.
+Or you can do yourself a favor and run these two commands below before building; and never have to worry about it.

 ```
 virtualenv2 venv
 source venv/bin/activate
 ```

-and now move onto:
+And now move onto:

 ## Downloading the Source code

 Downloading the source code is... well. just downloading.

-go make a working directory,
+Go make a working directory,

-``repo init -u git://github.com/LineageOS/android.git -b lineage-13.0``

-and ``repo sync -j16``
+``repo init -u git://github.com/LineageOS/android.git -b lineage-13.0`` and ``repo sync -j16``

-then go watch youtube... or something.
+Then go watch youtube... or something.

-for this and next part you're about to spend countless hours; so grab a nice long playlist of song(s) or a megamix.
+For this and next part you're about to spend countless hours fixing and debugging;

+So grab a nice long playlist of song(s) or a megamix.

-here are some song recommendations that I can think of right now.
+Here are some song recommendations that I can think of right now.

 [Taishi - Reverie for Another Sphere](https://youtu.be/5M-CfgAG2n4)